-All you can do is refuse to use their service station and move on.
+All you can do is refuse to give them your business and move on.

 There are still some servos that let you use the pump without taking off your helmet.

-However, even my local service station doesn’t offer much in the way of service, because there is nowhere safe to store my helmet while I’m filling up.
+However, most service stations don’t offer much in the way of service with nowhere safe to store your helmet while I’m filling up.

-Helmets cost from a few hundred dollars up to more than $1000 and the last thing you want to do is leave them in a place where they can get dirty, filled with petrol fumes or fall and get damaged.
+Helmets cost from a few hundred dollars up to more than $1000.
+So the last thing you want to do is leave them where they can get dirty, filled with petrol fumes, or fall and get damaged.

-Yet most bowser tops these days have small advertising signs on top of them preventing you from placing your helmet there.
+Yet most bowser tops these days have advertising signs on top, preventing you from placing your helmet there.

-If they can’t offer that simple “service” of providing somewhere to put your helmet, they shouldn’t be called a service station.
+If they can’t offer the simple “service” of providing somewhere to put your helmet, they shouldn’t be called a “service station“.